quicophy/quimb-qaoa/README.md

 - Circuit:

 Implementation of QAOA ansatz with the circuit form.
-Currently supports: Regular QAOA, Grover-Mixer QAOA.
+Currently supports: Regular QAOA and Grover-Mixer QAOA.

 - MPS:

 Implementation of QAOA ansatz with the Matrix-Product-State (MPS) form.
-Currently supports: Regular QAOA, Grover-Mixer QAOA.
+Currently supports: Regular QAOA and Grover-Mixer QAOA.